NayabRasool786/Blinkit-Sales-Analytics-Infosys-Springboard/README.md

 Predictive Analytics Forecast future sales trends for strategic planning.
 Optimize inventory levels and reduce stockouts or overstocking.

 # Key Visualizations
-Sales by Outlet Age
+Sales by Outlet Age.

-Sales by Item Visibility
+Sales by Item Visibility.

-Sales by Outlet Type and Size
+Sales by Outlet Type and Size.

-Best and Worst Performing Products
+Best and Worst Performing Products.

-Impact of Customer Ratings on Sales
+Impact of Customer Ratings on Sales.

 # Tools and Technologies
 Power BI: Used for building the interactive dashboard.